Home Warranty vs Saving Money: Which Strategy Saves You More?

 The Real Cost of a Home Warranty in 2026

 Before you can decide which strategy is right for you, you need to understand exactly what a home warranty costs in 2026, and it's more than just the monthly premium.
-According to ConsumerAffairs' 2026 cost survey, typical monthly payments run $30 to $90, with an average plan around $67/month.
-That puts the typical homeowner at roughly $700 to $850 per year in premiums alone, with comprehensive plans pushing closer to $1,200 to $1,400 annually.
+Recent industry data pegs the average monthly premium at about $55 to $75, with NerdWallet's 2026 survey showing an average of $73/month (ranging from $28 to $191) and ConsumerAffairs putting the typical plan at $67/month.
+That puts the typical homeowner at roughly $800 to $900 per year in premiums alone, with comprehensive plans pushing closer to $1,200 to $1,400 annually.

 On top of premiums, every technician visit triggers a service call fee.
-Service fees range from $50 to $150, but most are around $100, regardless of whether the repair is completed.
+NerdWallet's 2026 data shows service fees averaging $108.45 per visit, while most plans quote between $75 and $150 per call.
+You pay that fee regardless of whether the repair is completed or ultimately approved.

 Here's how annual costs stack up by plan type in 2026: